awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 + Automatic Database Diagnostic Monitor \(ADDM\) reports
 + Oracle Data Pump Export dump files of AWR data

 The `rdsadmin_diagnostic_util` procedures save the reports to the DB instance file system\.
 You can access these reports from the console\.
 You can also access reports using the `rdsadmin.rds_file_util` procedures, and you can access reports that are copied to Amazon S3 using the S3 Integration option\.
-For more information, see [Reading Files in a DB Instance Directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles) and [Amazon S3 Integration](oracle-s3-integration.md)\.
+For more information, see [Reading files in a DB instance directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles) and [Amazon S3 integration](oracle-s3-integration.md)\.

 You can use the `rdsadmin_diagnostic_util` procedures in the following Amazon RDS for Oracle DB engine versions:
 + 11\.2\.0\.4\.v24 or higher 11\.2 versions